 Signal Processing Society top award "The Society Award" (2008),

-the YWCA Woman of Distinction Award (2008), British Columbia's top
+the YWCA Woman of Distinction Award (2008), British Columbia's top engineering

-UBC Killam Research Prize (1998).
+Research Prize (1998).

 research interests are mainly in the areas of signal, image and video

 processing.
 She has made contributions in the areas of signal detection,

-image encoding, compression, recognition, restoration and enhancement, and their
+image encoding, compression, recognition, restoration and enhancement,

-brain computer interfaces.
-She has published
+signals and brain computer interfaces.
+She has published around 180

-U.S. and Canadian industries.
+and Canadian industries.
 She is the inventor of the non-intrusive